-This is a nice family friendly hike that will - in a short amount of time - take you to four scenic mountain lakes.
+The Rainbow Lakes Trail is a nice family-friendly hike that will - in a short amount of time - take you to four scenic mountain lakes.
 The trailhead leaves at the Rainbow Lakes Campground, so if you want to plan a trip with the kids, this is a great activity to wear off all those s’mores you ate the night before.

-After entering the trail from the trailhead, bear left and curve through the dense forest.
+After entering the Rainbow Lakes trail from the trailhead, bear left and follow the path that curves through the dense forest.
 As the trail gently ascends, you’ll soon arrive at the first lake.
 Continue on the well-traveled path to reach the second lake.

-You have to go over a log crossing to get past a creek (the water level changes depending on the snow melt).
-Then, you’ll have to hike over a rocky section.
-Ultimately this will bring you to the third and fourth lakes.
+You have to go over a log crossing to get past a creek (the water level changes depending on the snowmelt).
+Then, you’ll need to hike over a rocky section.
+Ultimately this will bring you to the third and fourth Rainbow lakes.
 Each of the four mountain lakes has a scenic backdrop of the Indian Peaks Wilderness.